shahzaibmahmood563/cloudflare-docs/src/content/docs/workers/miniflare/storage/cache.md

 ## Manipulating Outside Workers

-For testing, it can be useful to put/match data from cache outside a worker.
+For testing, it can be useful to put/match data from cache outside a Worker.
 You can do this with the `getCaches` method:

 ```js {23,24,25,26,27,28,29,30,31,32}